KaanAlgur/AI_Powered-Intelligent-CV-Parser/README.md

 | **Recall**    | **100%** |
 | **F1-Score**  | **100%** |

-Model, 45+ farklı CV formatı içeren "Golden Set" üzerinde test edilmiştir.
+The model has been tested on a "Golden Set" containing 45+ different CV formats.